When we arrived at Baccarat Hotel New York, Kelvin greeted us at the curb, took our luggage, and whisked our car away to a nearby parking garage.

 But this was different.

 Entering the Baccarat Hotel New York was reminiscent of the essence of hospitality, something we worried had become another casualty of the pandemic.
+A stay at the Baccarat definitely belongs on any NYC bucket list.

 The beauty of a crystal palace